zhannamatuzak/six-scoops-ice-cream/README.md

  - ✅ For each wrong guess you lose one scoop.
 And you can play until the cane is empty.

- - ✅ To play the game again from the beginning press simply restart the game at the top; or type "y" on my question at the end to start from choosing the level.
+ - ✅ To play the game again from the beginning press simply "RUN PROGRAM" button at the top to restart; or type "y" on my question at the end to start by choosing the level.

  ---